abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

    Enter-PSSession -ComputerName SEA-SVR1
    ```

-1. From the **[SEA-SVR1]** prompt, enter the following command and press Enter to register the proxy service with Active Directory (replace the `<Azure_AD_Global_Admin>` placeholder with the fully-qualified user principal name of the AD Global Administrator account you created in exercise 1):
+1. From the **[SEA-SVR1]** prompt, enter the following command and press Enter to register the proxy service with Active Directory (replace the `<Azure_AD_Global_Admin>` placeholder with the fully-qualified user principal name of the AD Global Administrator account (ODL user) that is present in the Environment tab of the lab guide):

    ```powershell
    Register-AzureADPasswordProtectionProxy -AccountUpn <Azure_AD_Global_Admin> -AuthenticateUsingDeviceCode